 When curating your fresh food options, keep in mind these 5 fresh food tips that will help you with your micro market success:

 According to Ryan Jenkins, author of The Millennial Manual: The Complete How-To Guide to Manage, Develop and Engage Millennials at Work, “Every generation today seeks a healthy work-life balance, but its millennials who demand it from their employers.
 In today’s employee market, creating a work-life balance for Millennials is a compelling competitive advantage.”
 (INC)

 Gone are the days of working in the office from 9-5 day after day.
 Today, a workplace is an environment that allows employees to work where and when best suits their personal needs.
 And as we approach the holiday season, some workplaces will be seeing less of their employees, by providing flexible perks.

 By being aware of your locations flexible schedules will help maintain inventory and lead to better profits.
 Here are 4 Tips for Managing Inventory for Flexible Workplaces.

 2. Offer Promotions

-Stocking your MicroMarket with the right food and beverages is one task, but the other is making sure they are being purchased.
+Stocking your micro market with the right food and beverages is one task.
+The other is making sure they are being purchased.
 Promoting products increase sales and decrease spoilage.
 It’s simple.